laoguowangCP/godot-statechart-sharp/README.md

 During the `Step` method, statechart will do following things:

 1. Queue event, if statechart is already running a step.
-If not the case, statechart will fetch event from queue, and continues following tasks.
+Otherwise, statechart will fetch event from queue, and continues following tasks.
 2. With fetched event, statechart select transitions from active states.
 3. Execute selected transitions.
 4. Select and execute auto transitions from active states, do several rounds.